Originally posted 30th September 2019

 After measuring the length and width of the room, multiply those numbers together to calculate the room’s surface area, which will tell you how much Engineered Wood you’ll need.
 Engineered wood is fairly easy to install because it’s suitable for the ‘floating floor’ process, which means you can simply lay it without any nails or adhesive.
 If you have engineered wood with a tongue and groove system, they simply click together.

-As you don’t have to install underlay for Vinyl Flooring, this can go directly onto the concrete subfloor.
+As you don’t have to install underlay for Vinyl Flooring or LVT, this can go directly onto the concrete subfloor.
 However, allow 24 hours for your flooring to acclimatise by leaving it out of its packaging.
 When it’s ready, unroll your vinyl flooring and cut to size after measuring your room.
-It’s best to allow and extra 15cm, just to be on the safe side.
+It’s best to allow an extra 15cm, just to be on the safe side.

 Like engineered wood, laminate flooring also has a simple click system.
 So, start by laying the planks onto your underlay from the left-hand corner of the room, clicking into place as you go.
 Remember to leave a gap of roughly 8-10mm around the walls to allow for expansion and space for your beading.
 Lastly, add in your beading or skirting.

-When ready, lay the solid wood onto the concrete, starting from the left-hand corner and leaving enough space for expansion.
-As you have a concrete subfloor, your best option is to glue the flooring down using a Solid Wood Adhesive.
+When ready to start, place the floorboards out on the floor starting from the left-hand corner and leaving enough space for expansion.
+As you're laying wood flooring on concrete, your best option is to glue the flooring down using a Solid Wood Adhesive.

 Apply your chosen adhesive to the subfloor and spread evenly using a notched trowel.
 Pressing down firmly as you go along and wiping away excess adhesive.
 Use a rubber mallet to lightly knock the boards together for a tight fit and then nail your beading or skirting around the edges.

 We hope this helps you install your new flooring!
-Let us know how you got on in the comments section!
+Visit our full advice centre for more information on laying flooring!